bradford-coderdojo/bradford-coderdojo.github.io/_posts/2017-05-06-platform-chat.md

 ![session1](/assets/2017-05-06-session1.jpg)
-*There was such tangible excitement in there, you could feel it!*
+*There was such tangible excitement in the air, you could feel it!*

 ![session2](/assets/2017-05-06-session2.jpg)
 *Ben showin his platform game to a first timer to the Coder Dojo.*